FOR the last 40 years London-based photographer Richard Fitzgerald has travelled across Ireland taking pictures of the land and its people.

 “But all too soon it was over and I joined the ranks of thousands of other Irish emigrants bound for a new life abroad.”

 Scroll down to see six pictures of Ireland you're unlikely to have seen before...

-The Waterford native, who regularly visits his home town of Tramore, has now brought together a collection of monochrome photographs he says “reveal the dark underbelly of Irish rural life”.
+The Waterford native, who regularly visited his home town of Tramore, brought together a collection of monochrome photographs he says “reveal the dark underbelly of Irish rural life”.

-The book Dark Ireland: Images of a Lost World is, he says, a record of the unique aspects of Irish life that have almost disappeared.
+The book Dark Ireland: Images of a Lost World is, he said, record the unique aspects of Irish life that have almost disappeared.

 Among Richard Fitzgerald’s previous books are Vanishing Ireland with Irish writer Edna O’Brien, and Ireland: The Parting Glass which recalls poignant childhood memories including his own.